The Sanitation Challenge in Ghana & Sub-Saharan Africa

 Only 32%

-...Of the Ghanaian population have access to at least basic sanitation services.
+have access to at least basic sanitation.

 Progress Required

-USD 2.69B monetary investment needed.
+US$ 2.69B monetary investment needed

 SESNET-Africa: The Solution Platform

-We serve as a vital platform that promotes the services and facilities of registered providers.
-In Ghana, SESNET-Africa exists as a special-purpose vehicle for implementing the More Toilets, More Jobs (MTMJ) Programme.
+SESNET-Africa is a Non-Governmental Organisation (NGO) consisting of registered and approved sanitation enterprise-solution providers.
+We serve as a vital platform that promotes the services and facilities of members.
+In Ghana, SESNET-Africa exists as a special-purpose vehicle for implementing the More Toilets, More Jobs (MTMJ) Initiative by the National Toilet Association, Ghana (NTAGH).

 MMS (Micro, Mini, and Small) enterprise-solution services providers